List of GMTV programmes: 2009–2010

 GMTV underwent a major revamp on 5 January 2009, reverting to its original title, and incorporating the GMTV Newshour into the show as well.
 The show returned with a new set and new onscreen graphics.
 For the first time since the station's launch the logo was changed from the 'sun' logo.
 Despite the changes, the same theme music and headline beds were still used throughout the programme and nothing altered with the weather until 18 January 2010.
-However, on 9 March 2009, GMTV introduced new theme music and headline beds to its main programmes, replacing the previous music that had been in use since 2000.
+However, on 9 March 2009, GMTV introduced a new theme music and headline beds to its main programmes, replacing the previous music that had been in use since 2000.
 On 31 August 2009, GMTV saw the introduction of 3D graphics, graphic animations, through the use of a new system called VizRT, and a voice-over announcer to introduce presenters at the top of the hour.
 These were later slightly revised in October of that year.

 The show had previously been criticised for its poor journalistic approach although from 2009 it took on a more confident approach, with 7-minute bulletins at the top of the hour, a detailed bulletin at half-past the hour, and the Top Stories at 15 and 45 minutes past each hour.
 These replaced the hour and half-hour bulletins which featured previously.

 Fiona Phillips and Andrea McLean left the show in late 2008.
 In November 2008 it was announced that Sky News business presenter Emma Crosby would replace Phillips, and the BBC's Kirsty McCabe would replace McLean as weather presenter.
 Aside from the new members of the team, previous presenters continued to present in their previous slots and, from August 2009, a voice-over at the top of the hour referred to the show as GMTV with ....
 This continued until Penny Smith left on 4 June 2010, with the same presenters on air from 6:00–8:35/9:25 am.

 In November 2009, ITV plc took full control of the broadcaster after purchasing The Walt Disney Company's 25% share.